Tensor-based computation of metastable and coherent sets: Basic Concepts

 \subsubsection{Basis Decompositions}

-Within the context of data-driven approximation of evolution operators, see Section~\ref{sec: Galerkin}, tensors arise if trial spaces are chosen as tensor products of elementary function spaces.
+Within the context of data-driven approximation of evolution operators, see Section~\ref{subsec:data_driven_approx}, tensors arise if trial spaces are chosen as tensor products of elementary function spaces.
 We consider a data matrix $X \in \R^{d \times m}$ originating from a stochastic process $\mathcal{X}_t$, and a set of basis functions $\psi_1, \dots, \psi_p$ with $\psi_k \colon \R^d \rightarrow \R^{n_k}$ where $n_k \in \mathbb{N}$ for $k = 1, \dots, p$.
 Let $\mathbb{V}^k = \mathrm{span}\{\psi_{k,1}, \dots, \psi_{k,n_k}\}$ denote the $n_k$-dimensional subspaces spanned by the elementary basis functions $\psi_{k,1}, \dots, \psi_{k,n_k} \in L^2_{\rho_0}$.
 We consider the Galerkin projection \eqref{eq:Galerkin_Projection_Op} on the tensor product $\mathbb{V} := \mathbb{V}^1\otimes \dots \otimes \mathbb{V}^p\subset L^2_{\rho_0}$, which is a subspace of dimension at most $n_1 \cdot \ldots \cdot n_p$.
 Equivalently, choosing elementary basis functions in $L^2_{\rho_1}$ for a data matrix $Y$ yields a tensor space $\mathbb{W} \subset L^2_{\rho_1}$.

-The tensor-based counterparts of the transformed data matrices given in \eqref{eq: transformed data matrices} are denoted by $\PSI(X)$ and $\PSI(Y)$, respectively.
-These \emph{transformed data tensors} can then be used to obtain empirical estimates of $\mathbf{C}^{01}$ and $\mathbf{C}^{00}$, i.e., $\widehat{\mathbf{C}}^{01} = \PSI(X) \cdot \PSI(Y)^\top$ and $\widehat{\mathbf{C}}^{00} = \PSI(X) \cdot \PSI(X)^\top$, and to solve the resulting eigenvalue problem as described in \eqref{eq:Data_Based_EVP_EDMD}.
+The tensor-based counterparts of the transformed data matrices given in \eqref{eq: transformed data matrices} are denoted by $\PSI(X)$ and $\PHI(Y)$, respectively.
+These \emph{transformed data tensors} can then be used to obtain empirical estimates of the Galerkin tensors for $\mathbb{V}, \mathbb{W}$:

+where the transposes of $\PSI(X)$ and $\PHI(Y)$ result from index permutations such that ${\PSI(X)^\top, \PHI(Y)^\top \in \R^{m \times n_1 \times \dots \times n_p}}$.
+The multiplication above then denotes the contraction of the last mode of the first tensor with the first mode of the second tensor.
 As we have shown in \cite{GELSS2019}, the tensor train format can be used to represent transformed data tensors.
-In what follows, we will focus on the construction of $\PSI(X)$, the case for $\PSI(Y)$ is analogous.
-That is, we consider the rank-one tensors of the form
+In what follows, we will focus on the construction of $\PSI(X)$, the case for $\PHI(Y)$ is analogous.
+We start by considering rank-one tensors of the form

 Note that the so-called \emph{coordinate-major} and \emph{function-major} basis decompositions, introduced in~\cite{GELSS2019}, are special cases of the more general decomposition given in \eqref{eq: basis decomposition}.
 The transformed data tensor $\PSI(X) \in \R^{n_1 \times \dots \times n_p \times m}$ is then given by adding the rank-one decompositions \eqref{eq: basis decomposition} for all vectors $x_1, \dots, x_m$ and taking the tensor product with an additional unit vector.
 The result is the following TT decomposition: